Parisson/TimeSide/README.rst

    :alt: Downloads

 TimeSide is a python framework enabling low and high level audio analysis, imaging, transcoding, streaming and labelling.
-Its high-level API is designed to enable complex processing on very large datasets of any audio or video assets with a plug-in architecture, a secure scalable backend and an extensible dynamic frontend.
+Its high-level API is designed to enable complex processing on very large datasets of any audio or video assets with a plug-in architecture, a secure scalable backend and an extensible dynamic web frontend.

 Use cases
 ==========

-* Scaled audio computing
+* Scaled audio computing (filtering, machine learning, etc)
-* Pseudo-realtime streaming
+* Web audio visualization
 * Plugin prototyping
-* Audio metadata management and visualization
+* Pseudo-realtime transcoding and streaming
-* Automatic segmentation and labelling synchronized with audio events.
+* Automatic segmentation and labelling synchronized with audio events

 Goals